2024 F1 reserve drivers: the hopefuls on standby for each GP team

 As well as attending races, reserve drivers will assist with simulator work — testing new components or set-up options.
 They are also at the front of the queue to get a taste of F1 machinery in the two free practice sessions that teams must offer to younger drivers each year

 Should illness, injury or even a team dispute sideline one of the race drivers then, as with Bearman, the team’s reserve driver is suddenly thrust into the spotlight with sometimes just one race to make an impact.
 Nyck de Vries impressed so much for Williams at Monza in 2022 that AlphaTauri offered him a contract for the following season — although that didn’t quite work out as planned.
-Last year, Liam Lawson burnished his credentials with assured drives when Daniel Ricciardo was sidelines with a broken hand, and is widely expected to secure a 2025 drive.
+In 2023, Liam Lawson burnished his credentials with assured drives when Daniel Ricciardo was sidelined with a broken hand, and has returned to replace the Aussie in 2024 from the US Grand Prix onwards.

 An F1 reserve driver’s duties can also vary from team to team: some called in as a ‘super-sub’ from other categories such as IndyCar or the World Endurance Championship, while others travel and work with the team more frequently, with regular simulator sessions.
 Customer teams such as Haas or Williams have the option of borrowing reserve drivers from suppliers such as Ferrari and Mercedes — allowing some drivers to have more chances than others at an F1 debut.